top of page

 Create a "25 Things I'm Grateful For From 2025" list.
 Let it remind you that even in the ups and downs, God crowned your year with goodness.

-WEEK 2 Letting Go to Move Forward.
-As the year draws to a close, it's natural to reflect.
+As the year draws to a close, it’s natural to reflect.
 But reflection must be paired with release.
 You cannot walk boldly into a new season while holding tightly to the old one.
+Isaiah 43:18–19 calls us to let go of the former things so we can perceive the new work God is doing.
+Letting go isn’t forgetting; it’s choosing not to be defined by what happened.
+It is making space for God's new thing.

 Common Hindrances